B2B Platform Free Trial: 6 Things You Must Evaluate

 Pro tip!
 Reach out to the platform’s support team.
 Many providers temporarily activate advanced features if you explain what you’re trying to test.
 No harm in shooting your shot.

-Speed, navigation, and ease of use matter, so the B2B platform you’re evaluating must deliver on all these fronts.
+Speed, navigation, and ease of use matter for any wholesale ordering experience, so the B2B platform you’re evaluating must deliver on all these fronts.
 With a free trial, you can get a feel for how intuitive and efficient the solution is.
 Look for:

 - User-friendly admin and customer interface